Why did you leave Denmark?

 If we have achieved what we wanted!!!.

-I didn’t have more time – and if I had I wouldn’t be able to answer him… so I just said hmmm and wished him a good day.
+I didn’t have more time – and if I have had I wouldn’t be able to answer him… so I just said hmmm… and wished him a good day.

 This months it’s exactly 10 years ago we left Copenhagen to start up Toga Hospitality Pvt Ltd. our company in Kathmandu.
 So I have spend the day looking back evaluating.

 We are marketing people or strategist.
-Not doctors who cures people, engineers who build roads, wells or power plants.
+Not doctors who cures people or engineers who build roads, wells or power plants.
 We make business plans, creates brands & Concepts and discover and develop talent.
 So that’s what we brought to Kathmandu… a business plan for Tings Kathmandu and our experience.

 Tings Kathmandu is the platform we work from.
 It’s here we hire and engage young boys and girls and teach them how to run our hotel and restaurant according to our brand and concept.
-This Business must be self sustainable – in other words – it has to exist on strictly commercial conditions without any support from Embassies, organisations etc. – like in the rest of the world. if there is a market, if we can reach this market with an attractive service then the business will last.
+This Business must be self sustainable – in other words – it has to exist on strictly commercial conditions without any support from Embassies, organisations etc. Like in the rest of the world: If there is a market AND if we can reach this market with an attractive service then the business will last.
 Finally Tings must be able to be managed by the ‘kids’ we employ and without our involvement.